ros-navigation/navigation2/smac_planner/README.md

 The smoothing is more "pleasing" to human eyes, but you don't want to be owning additional compute when it doesn't largely impact the output.
 However, if you have a more sensitive local trajectory planner like a carrot follower (e.g. pure pursuit), then you will want to smooth out the paths in order to have something more easily followable.

 Take this advise into account.
+Some good numbers to potentially start with would be `cost_scaling_factor: 10.0` and `inflation_radius: 5.5`.

 ### Costmap Resolutions